elasticpath/html5-reference-storefront/documentation/extending.md

 Customizing HTML5 Features
 ====================
 HTML5 Reference Storefront functionality is divided into modules.
 For example, profile, cart, authentication, checkout, and so on are all separate modules.
 An HTML5 Storefront module is the view, plus the code backing the view.
-This means each module is its own Model View Controller (MVC) component.
+This means that each module is its own Model View Controller (MVC) component.
 For example, the profile module contains all code to retrieve and update a customer's profile data in Cortex API (Model and Controller) and contains the HTML and JS code to show the customer's profile data in the Storefront (View).

 HTML5 Storefront Modular Design Benefits:
-* Customizable - Add a new feature by creating a new module and adding it to the <code>module</code> folder, as opposed to modifying multiple pieces of code throughout the Storefront to create functionality.
+* Customizable - Add a new feature by creating a new module and adding it to the <code>module</code> folder, as opposed to modifying multiple pieces of code throughout the Storefront to create the functionality.
-* Maintainable - The Storefront's modular architecture enables you to make changes, i.e. add new functionality, enhance existing functionality, without breaking the entire system.
+* Maintainable - The Storefront's modular architecture enables you to make changes, i.e. add new functionality and enhance existing functionality, without breaking the entire system.
 * Debuggable - Debug individual modules to isolate HTML5 Storefront issues, rather than debugging vast amounts of JS code.
-* Updatable - The HTML5 Reference Storefront is continually being developed.
+* Updatable - The HTML5 Reference Storefront is under continual development.
 With your customized features and enhancements in distinct modules, you can more easily update the out-of-the-box code without overwriting your custom code.

 **HTML5 Reference Storefront Modules**
 ![List of Modules](https://github.elasticpath.net/cortex/ui-storefront/raw/master/documentation/img/modulesList.png)